MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 ## Use output variables from tasks

+::: moniker range=">=azure-devops-2020"
+Some tasks define output variables, which you can consume in downstream steps, jobs, and stages.
+You can access variables across jobs and stages by using [dependencies](expressions.md#dependencies).
+::: moniker-end

+::: moniker range="<azure-devops-2020"
 Some tasks define output variables, which you can consume in downstream steps and jobs within the same stage.
 You can access variables across jobs by using [dependencies](expressions.md#dependencies).
+::: moniker-end

 #### [YAML](#tab/yaml/)